- To boost incomes by 25% for 75,000 smallholders

 Sanjay Chowdary and his wife Laxmi show us the potato plant they have just pulled from the ground; at least ten tubers are hanging from it, three times more than the usual number – and the Chowdarys’ expectations are just as high.
-“We’re sure that we’ll have a rich harvest this year”, says the smallholder, who is testing a new variety of potato on the 800 m² test field this season.
+“We are sure that we will have a rich harvest this year”, says the smallholder who is testing a new variety of potato on the 800 m² test field this season.
 The 51-year-old is one of 20 farmers who belong to the newly-established farmers’ group in Wakalwadi.
 The village with its 200 families is located about 60 kilometres north of Pune in Maharashtra State, India.

-Something else is also going to change in future: in the past, the Wakalwadi farmers always bought their seed potatoes from traders; but from now on, they’ll reserve part of their potato crop for the next season, giving them more planting area than they had in the previous season.
-Goraksh Shivaji Pavle, also a member of the Farmers’ Association, is convinced that the concept will work: “Now we’re saving a lot of money and we don’t depend as much on the traders”.
+Something else is also going to change in future: in the past, the Wakalwadi farmers always bought their seed potatoes from traders; but from now on, they will reserve part of their potato crop for the next season, giving them more planting area than they had in the previous season.
+Goraksh Shivaji Pavle, also a member of the Farmers’ Association, is convinced that the concept will work: “Now we are saving a lot of money and we do not depend as much on the traders”.

 The farmers’ group has meanwhile established a common fund to which members regularly contribute to finance investments for the group.
-“I’m sure that this project will change our lives.
+“I am sure that this project will change our lives.
 Not just for us 20 farmers, but for the whole village”, says Sanjay Chowdary.

 The farmer group of Hosahalli

 Hosahalli is all about tomatoes.
 These shining red spheres are the most important vegetable in the Kadur area situated in the Southern part of Karnataka.
-However, various diseases, , have endangered future cultivation significantly.
+However, various diseases have endangered future cultivation significantly.
 “Over the last decade and a half, I have had a total crop loss on account of various diseases,” says Chiddananda Gangappa.
 Every year he invests significantly in plant protection products, but is dissatisfied with the results.
 He particularly cites the lack of reliable advisory as an impediment to deal with recurring disease infestations.
 “When I discover the onset of a particular infestation in my tomato field, I take an infested plant and visit my local dealer, who then recommends disease management products.
-He quotes an interesting example where he was sold a product that stimulates plant growth in the guise of an organic herbicide.
+Once, I was sold a product that stimulates plant growth in the guise of an organic herbicide.